rust-lang/rfcs/text/0000-associated-constants-on-ints.md

    However, given how many `MAX` and `MIN` constants there are in the stdlib, it is easy to argue that such unprefixed constants in the wild would be confusing, and ought to be avoided in the first place.
-In any case, users desperate for such behavior will be trivially capable of doing `const MAX = i32::MAX; foo(MAX, MAX);`
+In any case, users desperate for such behavior will be trivially capable of doing `const MAX: i32 = i32::MAX; foo(MAX, MAX);`

 # Alternatives
 [alternatives]: #alternatives

-Unlike the twelve integral modules, the two floating-point modules would not themselves be entirely deprecated by the changes proposed here.
+- Unlike the twelve integral modules, the two floating-point modules would not themselves be entirely deprecated by the changes proposed here.
 This is because the `std::f32` and `std::f64` modules each contain a `consts` submodule, in which reside constants of a more mathematical bent (the sort of things other languages might put in a `std::math` module).